sphinx-doc/sphinx/doc/usage/advanced/intl.rst

    .. seealso:: `Transifex Client documentation`_

 #.
-Create your Transifex_ account and create new project and a organization
+Create your Transifex_ account and create a new project and an organization
    for your document.

    Currently, Transifex does not allow for a translation project to have more